 The surname Cromie was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat from very ancient times, on the lands of Crummy The land belonged to the Abbey of Culross, which was built on land gifted by Malcolm, 7th Earl of Fife, in 1217, during the reign of Alexander II.

-Important Dates for the Cromie family
+Early History of the Cromie family

 This web page shows only a small excerpt of our Cromie research.
 Another 88 words (6 lines of text) covering the years 1450, 1516, 1600, 1797 and are included under the topic Early Cromie History in all our PDF Extended History products and printed products wherever possible.